 Most hazards listed here also apply to your pet bird, particularly if it is allowed to roam freely outside of its cage.
 In addition, birds are especially vulnerable to inhaled particles and fumes from aerosol products, tobacco products, certain glues, paints and air fresheners.
 Birds should never be allowed in areas where such products are being used.
 As a rule, birds should never be kept in kitchens because cooking fumes, smoke and odors can present a potentially fatal hazard.

 Don’t wait!
 Time is critical for successfully treating accidental poisoning.
-Pick up the phone and call your veterinarian or the ASPCA Animal Poison Control Center (1-888-426-4435; a consultation fee may apply).
+Pick up the phone and call your veterinarian or the ASPCA Animal Poison Control Center at 888-426-4435 or the Pet Poison Helpline at 855-764-7661.
+(A consultation fee may apply).
 Be prepared to provide your pet’s breed, age, weight and any symptoms.
 Keep the product container or plant sample with you to assist in identification so the appropriate treatment recommendations can be made.